US Expat Taxes for Americans Living in Panama – What You Need to Know

 – PriceWaterhouse Cooper

 If you pay income tax in Panama, there are several exemptions that allow you to pay less or no US income tax on the same income to the IRS.
 The main one is the Foreign Earned Income Exclusion, which lets you exclude the first around US$100,000 of foreign earned income from US tax if you can prove that you are a Panamanian resident, and the Foreign Tax Credit, which gives you a $1 tax credit for every dollar of tax you’ve paid in Panama.
 These exemptions can be combined if necessary.
-Remember though that even if you don’t owe any tax to the IRS, if your income is over US$10,000 (or $400 if you’re self-employed) you still have to file a federal return.

 The US and Panamanian governments share taxpayer info, and Panamanian banks pass on US account holders’ account info to the IRS, so it’s not worth not filing or omitting anything on your return.
 The penalties for incorrect or incomplete filing for expats are steep to say the least.